BeTheNerd/android_todo/README.md

   *  VM Heap: 64
   *  Internal Storage: 200MiB
   *  Click OK
+4. Close the android tool down completely, you won't need it anymore (oh by the way, use this tool to update your android sdk if it goes out of date)
-4. To run the emulator (note this isn't headless.  also note that this takes a while to boot.)
+5. To run the emulator, just type the following in the terminal (note this isn't headless.  also note that this takes a while to boot.)

     emulator -avd Galaxy_4